-Prepaid Steamship Ticket Memorandum 1897
+Prepaid Memorandum Summary

-This is a 1897 Memorandum (Ticket Receipt) for a Prepaid Second Cabin passage on the American Line Steamship St. Louis for Passenger R. L. Laplace.
-The Gjenvick-Gjønvik Archives also has the passenger list for the voyage this ticket was purchased for.
+This 1897 Memorandum (Ticket Receipt) was for a Prepaid Second Cabin passage on the American Line Steamship St. Louis for Passenger R. L. Laplace.
+The Gjenvick-Gjønvik Archives also has the passenger list for the voyage.

-To be kept by Purchaser.
+No. 60648 American Line Second Cabin -- Prepaid Memorandum To be kept by Purchaser.

 Date issued : August 10 1897